Former CM Palaniswami set to become Leader of Opposition, elected AIADMK legislature party leader | Politics

 Palaniswami was the chief minister for four years between 2017 and 2021 while Panneerselvam assumed office as deputy chief minister in 2017 after the factions led by the two leaders merged.

 The party event witnessed deployment of a posse of policemen in the area and several police personnel were seen with protective, riot shields and helmets.
-As party workers swelled in the neighbourhood, some personnel with megaphones reminded people on COVID-19 guidelines.
+As party workers swelled in the neighborhood, some personnel with megaphones reminded people of COVID-19 guidelines.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)